KennethanCeyer/pg-calendar/README.md

 - Input type controller support.
 - The toggle controll each of date buttons are supported.
 - You can disable specific dates.
-- Multiple languages are supported, (en, ko, fr, ch, de, jp, pt, da, pl, es, fa).
+- Multiple languages are supported, (en, ko, fr, ch, de, jp, pt, da, pl, es, fa, it).
 - Theme system supports (light, dark, blue).

 ----